 AF, BC, DE, HL corrupt.
+All other registers preserved.

 As the control buffer only has space to store 9 parameter characters the number of parameters required should be limited to 9 or fewer.

 The control code table is reinitialized to its default routines when TXT RESET is called.